mythopoet18/mortgage-public-policy/README.md

 	<li>loan modification</li>
 </ul>

 Borrower' payment decision involves both long-term and short-term consideration.
+We are more interested in the shot-term effect of the policy.
 <ul type="disc">
 	<li>Long-term: permanent income hypothesis tells us that the monthly payment schedule should match the expected income stream.
-If the macroeconomic policies are different among states, borrowers would choose different house and financial plan. </li>
+If the macroeconomic policies are different among states, borrowers would choose different houses and financial plans.
+Hence payment pattern would be different.</li>
-	<li></li>
+	<li>Short-term: some temporary events may lead to default or prepayment.
+Some policies may avoid such payment events.
+For example, loan modification and TARF may help unemployed borrowers to avoid default; better healthcare plan may help to avoid default as well. </li>
 	<li></li>
 </ul>